mattnite/gyro/README.md

 }
 ```

-If you want to "link" a specific package to an object, the packages you depend on are accessed like `pkgs.<package name>` so in the example above you could instead do `exe.addPackage(pkgs.hello_world)`.
+If you want to "link" a specific package to an object, the packages you depend
+on are accessed like `pkgs.<package name>` so in the example above you could
+instead do `exe.addPackage(pkgs.hello_world)`.

+#### From package index

+#### From Github

+#### From raw url (tar.gz)

-### Build dependencies
+#### Build dependencies

-It's also possible to use packaged code in your `build.zig`, since this would only run at build time and most likely not required in your application or library these are kept separate from your regular dependencies in your project file.
+It's also possible to use packaged code in your `build.zig`, since this would
+only run at build time and most likely not required in your application or
+library these are kept separate from your regular dependencies in your project
+file.

-When you want to add a dependency as a build dep, all you need to do is add `--build-dep` to the gyro invocation.
+When you want to add a dependency as a build dep, all you need to do is add
-For example, let's assume I need to do some parsing with a package called `mecha`:
+`--build-dep` to the gyro invocation.
+For example, let's assume I need to do
+some parsing with a package called `mecha`:

 ```
 gyro add --build-dep mecha